ExcelFunctions.net Logo

 Converting from Radians to Degrees

-Column A of the spreadsheet below, shows examples of the Excel Asin Function, used to calculate the arcsine of different values.
-In the example in cell A4, the result is converted from radians, into degrees.
+The following spreadsheet shows the Excel Asin Function, used to calculate the arcsine of four different values.

 A